marketmuse/editor/README.md

 * `mms--toolbar-button` - Applies to toolbar buttons.
 Helpers:
   * `mms--disabled` - When button is disabled
   * `mms--active` - When cursor is over mark / block indicated by the button *(ie. bold button would be appended with this class name when cursor is over bold text)*

-* `mms--toolbar-screen` - Applies to toolbar screen, a wrapper around buttons.
+* `mms--toolbar-input` - Applies to toolbar inputs.
+Helpers:
+  * `mms--disabled` - When input is disabled.
 * `mms--toolbar-spacer` - Applies to toolbar spacers.
-* `mms--toolbar-back` - Applies to previous screen button on toolbar.
-* `mms--toolbar-headings` - Headings button class
-* `mms--toolbar-heading-one` - H1 button class
-* `mms--toolbar-heading-two` - H2 button class
-* `mms--toolbar-heading-three` - H3 button class

 *Helper classNames*: Below class names gets appended to DOM elements for indicating the state.
 They do not represent any particular element, so they shouldn't be styled directly.
 Ie: